 How Much and When to Feed Your Pet Frog

 The exact feeding schedule and amount for your frog depends on your frog’s species, age, and activity level.
 Just like humans, frogs can become obese if overfed.
 It’s important to feed your frog the right amount to keep your pet healthy and fit.

 - High-energy frogs (such as dwarf frogs) and young froglets (under about 16 weeks) should have frequent access to food.
 Feed young frogs and high-energy frogs every day or even twice a day.
 This might mean leaving a bit of food, such as fruits or veggies, in the tank for the insects to eat.

 - Medium-energy frogs should be fed every other day to every third day.
 In general, they should be offered as many insects as they will eat in 15 seconds.
 Then remove the remaining bugs.
 Ensure that you feed enough that your frog doesn’t finish eating within seconds, but don’t feed so much that you’re seeing crickets the next morning!

 - Larger frogs should be fed less often.
 The large mouse-eating frogs might eat as infrequently as once per week or once every other week.

 Your pet frog should have constant access to clean, dechlorinated water.
 You can purchase a dechlorinator at most aquarium stores.
-Either provide a pool of water in the tank or mist the tank regularly—or both.
+Either provide a pool of water in the tank or mist the tank regularly—preferably both.
 Frogs don’t drink with their mouths, so it’s important to keep the humidity up.
 They “drink” by absorbing water through their skin!

 Frogs eat a wide variety of things in the wild.
 Feeding your pet frog should include a mix of different gut-loaded insects to ensure proper nutrition.
 Make a plan for how you’ll store these live insects before bringing your new frog home!